Eugene-Chan2021Fall/Project_WebKraw/README.md

 * [Team Members](#team-members)

 ## General Info
-Simple web crawler to scrape prices from online stores for Nikes Air Force 1
+Simple web crawler to scrape names, description, and prices from online stores for Nikes Air Force 1.
+Prices for all stores are sorted using Quick Sort or Merge Sort.

 ## Technologies
 Project is created with: